skairunner/gamma/README.md

 ## License

-Tinygraph is distributed under the terms of the MIT License.
+Gamma is distributed under the terms of the MIT License.
 See [LICENSE-MIT](LICENSE-MIT) and [COPYRIGHT](COPYRIGHT) for details.